Amamgbu/predictionapp/README.md

 **10)** The following command is run in order to run the service in a Kubernetes cluster.
 Ensure Minikube and Kubernetes is installed on your local machine.
 Follow this tutorial for more info on how to achieve this on Ubuntu: [Kubernetes Tutorial:Ubuntu] (https://phoenixnap.com/kb/install-minikube-on-ubuntu).
 After install, edit dockerpath on run_kubernetes.sh and replace with your DockerID.
 __`./run_kubernetes.sh`__

 **11)** You can test the app deployed by making predictions.
-Make sure portforwarding is successful.
+Make sure port forwarding is successful.
 __`./make_prediction.sh`__